cyberathlete/netack/README.md

 6.)
 File Intercepter
 7.)
 Network Scanner

-This package requires some prerequisites(scapy and netfilterqueue) that you can install by executing setup.py file.
+This package requires some prerequisites(scapy and netfilterqueue).

-To run this package you need to execute __init__.py file.

 //NOTE :- This package will only run in linux and on python 3